vaughanlove/EzServe/README.md

 - Predictive Analytics & Demand Forecasting

 ## Challenges
-Throughout the past two months, our team faced countless challenges during our software development life cycle leading to hours of debugging and hair wrenching moments.
+We encountered many challenges throughout development.
 Listed below are many of the software and hardware challenges we encountered during the development process, these include:
 *
 *
-- was initially doing a bunch of regex and brute-forcing a list to find order items
+- initially was doing a bunch of regex and brute-forcing a list to find order items
   - upgraded to a vectordb.
 - was having a bunch of issues minimizing the amount of text going through the LLM
-- changed to a custom agent framework so I could batch calls.
+  - changed to a custom agent framework to batch order calls.
-- Was having issue when the program couldn't understand the user (for whatever reason)
+- Was having issue when the program couldn't understand the user
   - added human-in-the-loop validation
 - Mapping windows ports to unix ports.